syncfusion-content/xamarin-docs/Xamarin/SfListView/Sorting.md

 You can download the entire sample code from the [github](https://github.com/SyncfusionExamples/xamarin-forms-listview-custom-sorting).

-N> If the `PropertyName` in the [SortDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.DataSource.Portable~Syncfusion.DataSource.SortDescriptor.html) and `GroupDescriptor` are same then the parameters in the `IComparer` interface method will be passed as [GroupResult](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.DataSource.Portable~Syncfusion.DataSource.Extensions.GroupResult.html) in the custom `SortComparer` otherwise data objects are passed.
+N> If the `PropertyName` in the [SortDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.DataSource.Portable~Syncfusion.DataSource.SortDescriptor.html) and `GroupDescriptor` are same then, [GroupResult](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.DataSource.Portable~Syncfusion.DataSource.Extensions.GroupResult.html) will be passed as parameters for the `SortDescriptor.Comparer`.
+Otherwise data objects are passed.
 To sort the data items alone, set the different `PropertyName` in both `SortDescriptor` and `GroupDescriptor` properties.

 {% tabs %}
 {% highlight xaml %}